Wilmington Grammar School for Girls Parsons Lane, Wilmington, Kent, DA2 7BB

 When you go shopping incorporate a visit to Waterstones for a browse of the latest books/bestsellers.

 Fifteen minutes reading a day will make a huge difference.
-Try to encourage your daughter to make this a habit; e.g. straight after brushing her teeth before bedtime.
+Try to encourage your child to make this a habit; e.g. straight after brushing her teeth before bedtime.
 Perhaps you could read your own book with them at the same time?

 Year 7 & 8 Suggested Reading